rpazyaquian/personal-site/source/moodjournal/index.html.md

 What is a Mood?
 A Mood has a name, e.g. "happy", "sad", "angry".
 Maybe those might even be larger categories - you can feel "glad", "peaceful", "dreamy", which might all be variations of "happy".
 A Mood might also have an intensity or at least some sort of numerical value associated with it - a sort of "strength" of how strongly you felt that emotion at that point in time.
 Maybe a Mood has a color, too?
 Is that color related to categories?

 How about an Energy model?
 It might be another component of a Mood Entry where you can also keep track of your energy level throughout a day, week, month, etc. This could be a flat numerical scale - "I feel exhausted, I'm like a 1 on energy".
 Or maybe that should be a property tied to Mood Entry?
 Since all I can really think of is an integer to represent it.
+Hmmm...yeah, maybe I'll make an Energy model too.

+I also need to think about defining behavior.
+Let me figure that out once I've implemented a view/template, though.

 ---

+# Gems I'll Need

+Devise
+Haml-Rails (or maybe slim?)
+Ember-Rails (what's the deal with the ember:install and all that?)
+Emblem-Rails (for Ember templates)

+---

+# Defining Models

 So, for now, let's define our top three models: